Jwmazzi/salisbury_distributed/README.md

 # Overview

 This repository contains a number of files to support a lecture around distributed data processing with Python using Celery and RabbitMQ.
-Before getting started on the processing piece, you will need to build the data set that is used in the system detailed below.
+Before getting started on the processing piece, you will need to build the data set that is processed and explored below.

 # Collecting the Sample Data (RHEL Linux Not Required for This Section)